Migraine care at Mayo Clinic

-The doctors trained in nervous system disorders (neurologists) include internationally recognized researchers in the treatment and prevention of migraines.
-Teams of doctors work together to bring you the best possible treatment for your migraines.
+The specialists trained in nervous system disorders, known as neurologists include internationally recognized researchers in the treatment and prevention of migraines.
+Teams of health care providers work together to bring you the best possible treatment for your migraines.

 Your care team of experts collaborates to provide you with the benefit of each specialist's knowledge and experience.